activeviam/mac/README.md

 # Memory Analysis Cube

-The Memory Analysis Cube (MAC) is an ActivePivot project that aims to provide the necessary tools to explore and analyze the data consumption from any other ActivePivot application, starting from ActivePivot 5.8 onward.
+The Atoti Memory Analysis Cube (MAC) is an Atoti project that aims to provide the necessary tools to explore and analyze the data consumption from any other Atoti application, starting from Atoti Server 5.8 onward.

-The project is built as a standalone Spring Boot jar file with an embedded ActiveUI application available on `localhost:9092` by default.
+The project is built as a standalone Spring Boot jar file with an embedded Atoti UI application available on `localhost:9092` by default.

-**This version is compatible with exports from ActivePivot 5.8+ servers.**
+**This version is compatible with exports from Atoti Server 5.8+ servers.**

-The MAC server uses the latest released versions of ActivePivot and ActiveUI by default, but the dependency versions can be changed in the project's POM.
+The MAC server uses the latest released versions of Atoti Server and Atoti UI by default, but the dependency versions can be changed in the project's POM.

 ## Main Features